seandstewart/bardly/pending/romances/the-tempest/11-player.md

 At this encounter do so much admire
 That they devour their reason and scarce think
 Their eyes do offices of truth, their words
-Are natural breath: but, howsoe ‘er you have
+Are natural breath: but, howsoe 'er you have
 Been justled from your senses, know for certain
 That I am Prospero and that very duke
 Which was thrust forth of Milan, who most strangely
-Upon this shore, where you were wreck’d, was landed,
+Upon this shore, where you were wreck'd, was landed,
-To be the lord on’t.
+To be the lord on't.
 No more yet of this;
-This cell’s my court: here have I few attendants
+This cell's my court: here have I few attendants
 And subjects none abroad: pray you, look in.
 My dukedom since you have given me again,
 I will requite you with as good a thing;